antz22/ultimate-guide-to-flutter/README.md

 Flutter apps are built using things called Widgets.
 If you are familiar with a frontend javascript framework, these are akin to components, but many come already built by the framework.

-Widgets are essentially Flutter's abstracted app elements.
+Widgets are essentially the basic elements of an app that Flutter has packaged into components for us.
 They are instantiated with specific properties or parameters that Flutter is expecting from you.
 For example, to display text on the app screen, we use a widget called the Text widget, comparable to the html 'p' element, that is instantiated by passing in a string.
 Here's what it looks like.

 ```dart
 Text('Some string here');
 ```

-There's also a prebuilt widget from the Flutter library called the ElevatedButton (just a Material theme button).
-Another one is the TextField, which handles text fields.
+There's also a prebuilt button widget from the Flutter library called the ElevatedButton (just a Material theme button).
+Another one is the TextField, which handles input text.

 ### Layout